 A mushroom is the “fruiting body” of a fungal organism called a basidiomycete (except in the case of the cordyceps mushroom — they are an organism called an ascomycete).
 Basidiomycetes have three distinct parts that develop throughout its lifecycle: spore, mycelium, and mushroom.

 The spores are in the surrounding air all around us, and under favorable conditions, these will germinate and begin to grow branching filaments called hyphae.
 As the hyphae continue to grow, they will fuse together to form mycelium.

 Mycelium is an underground network that expands and feeds off of organic plant matter.
-This phase of the basidiomycetes’ life cycle is the vegetative stage.
+This phase of the basidiomycetes’ life cycle is the vegetative stage or the vegetative body of the organism.
 During this time, the mycelium produces enzymes that break down the plant material in its growth radius and recycles it into beneficial compounds that return to the soil.

 In nature, this typically means that mycelium will form large networks of fungal matter by breaking down wood, logs, leaves, and other plant matter.
 The plant matter on which fungi feed is commonly referred to as the substrate.
 The mycelium becomes entwined in whatever substrate it’s in, making an inseparable mass of substrate and mycelium.

 If environmental conditions are right, the mycelium will produce a mushroom, a.k.a. the fruiting body.
 The mushroom is actually the reproductive structure of this organism.
 When fully mature, it produces spores that, when distributed across plant matter, will allow for the creation of new mycelial networks, and ultimately the spread of the fungus.